kintohub/kintohub-docs/docs/use-during-alpha.md

 ---
 title: Is KintoHub free to use during alpha testing period?
-sidebar_label: Is KintoHub free to use during alpha testing period?
 ---

 Yes!
 KintoHub is completely free of charge during private alpha testing period.